gem/oq-engine/doc/manual/oq-manual.rst

 #. *Logic Tree Processor*

-   The Logic Tree Processor works in the same way described in the description of the Classical acr:psha workflow (see Section `[subsec:classical_psha] <#subsec:classical_psha>`__ at page ).
+   The Logic Tree Processor works in the same way described in the description of the Classical acr:*Probabilistic Seismic Hazard Analysis* workflow (see Section `[subsec:classical_psha] <#subsec:classical_psha>`__ at page ).